Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 At this point, you may be thinking about how to compare structural measurements between groups and how to represent those differences on the surface of the brain.
 The procedure is similar to fMRI analysis: Just as we compare voxels in fMRI, we compare vertices in FreeSurfer.
 If the vertices are in a common space such as MNI, we can calculate differences in grey matter thickness at a particular vertex and test whether that difference is significant.
 This generates statistical maps that we can overlay on a template brain as a surface map.

-The Cannabis dataset comes with a file called participants.tsv that contains labels and covariates for each subject: Group, gender, age, onset of cannabis use, and so on.
-To create a FreeSurfer Group Descriptor (FSGD) file, we will extract those covariates or group labels that we are interested in and format them in a way that FreeSurfer understands.
+ To create a FreeSurfer Group Descriptor (FSGD) file, we will extract those or group labels that we are interested in and format them in a way that FreeSurfer understands.
 The FSGD file will both contain the covariates that we want to contrast, and a separate contrast file will indicate which covariates to contrast and which weights to assign to them.

-To keep our files organized, copy the participants.tsv file into the FSGD directory, and rename it CannabisStudy.tsv:
+To keep our files organized, copy the participants.tsv file into the FSGD directory.

-Now, open the file CannabisStudy.tsv in Excel.
-We will reformat it into an FSGD file, which is organized in such a way that can be understood by the group analysis commands we will run later.
 In the first column, type the following four lines:

 These lines are called header lines, since they are needed at the top, or head, of the document and indicate the format of the FSGD file.
 The first line, GroupDescriptorFile 1, indicates that the file is in FSGD format; you will need this first line in any FSGD file that you create.
 The second line, Title CannabisStudy, will prepend the string “CannabisStudy” to the directories which store the results of your analyses.
 The next two lines, Class HC and Class CB, indicate that the subject name next to a column containing the string HC belongs to the HC group, and that the subject name next to a column containing the string CB belongs to the CB group.
 For example, after our header lines, we may see something like this: